tiendu/tiendu.github.io/_posts/2022-12-26-oneliners-for-bioinformatics-eng.markdown

 `awk -v n=4 '{split(FILENAME, file, ".")} /^>/ {getline seq; a[count++]=$0"\n"seq} END {step=sprintf("%.0f", count/n); for (i=1; i<=n; i++) {for (j=step*(i-1); j<step*i; j++) {if (a[j]) print a[j] >> file[1] i "." file[2]}}}' file.fa`

-* Rename sequence header of interleaved fastq-converted-to-fasta (this helps when one uses BLAST or any classifier to classify reads).
+* Rename sequence header of interleaved fastq-converted-to-fasta with leading power of 10.
+This helps when one uses BLAST or any classifier to classify reads.

 `awk '/^>/ {getline seq; match($0, />(.+)* /, name); a[count++][(b[name[1]]++ ? name[1]"_R" : name[1]"_F")]=seq} END {label=10^length(count); for (i in a) {for (j in a[i]) {split(j, c, "_"); print ">"(c[2]=="R" ? label+i "_R" : label "_F")"\n"a[i][j]}}}'`